KrasniKot/Consilium/README.md

 ...
 ```

-Being a generative model, the answers may variate in their accuracy and construction, but overall the performance won't change that much.
+Being a generative model, the answers may variate in their accuracy and construction, but the overall performance will not change change that much.

 ## Future Improvements
 This project is still under development, with the following features under consideration: